Vampire: The Masquerade – Bloodlines 2: Development under Hardsuit Labs

 Gameplay improvements included more meaningful skill use, correcting underutilised abilities like "Investigation" from the original, and reworked combat.
 Rather than relying on chance, attacks would always land but scale with player proficiency in melee or ranged combat.
 The game was set entirely at night, as a tested day-night cycle with sunlight hazards proved unfun.
 Hardsuit Labs also dropped third-person elements, opting for a first-person-only system inspired by the responsive combat in the action-adventure game Dishonored (2012).
 Development occurred alongside the fifth edition of the tabletop game, and shared mechanics like Resonances enhancing abilities.

 Coinciding with the game's second publicly announced delay in July 2020, Mitsoda and Cluney were both terminated from their positions by the leaderships at Hardsuit Labs and Paradox Interactive; no explanation was given, although Mitsoda later described it as a "shock".
 Mitsoda said the situation as unexpected and disappointing, after working on the game for five years.
 Following this, Alexandre Mandryka took over the role of creative director.
 In October 2020, Paradox confirmed that Ellison had also left the project.
-Game designer Chris Avellone was initially involved as a writer for the game; however, after allegations surfaced in June 2020, which were later retracted, Paradox Interactive removed his contributions.
+Game designer Chris Avellone was initially involved as a writer for the game; however, after sexual assault allegations surfaced in June 2020, which were later retracted, Paradox Interactive removed his contributions.

 In February 2021, Paradox Interactive announced that Hardsuit Labs no longer was working on the game, and that Paradox Interactive was collaborating with another developer to finish the production.
 Hardsuit Labs made their narrative team staff redundant shortly afterward.
 Paradox Interactive had prior to this considered cancelling the project, but received a pitch from The Chinese Room that convinced them to continue development.